 A motorbike crash a bit outside of Kampot.
 It's a typical appearance, often seen.
 When a driver enters a road, he or she doesn't check if there is anybody approaching.
 The driver just enters the road and relies on his good luck.

 Although many Cambodians are afraid of traffic accidents, it wouldn't cross their mind that their own behaviour could have something to do with the occurance of accidents.
 For them it's all caused by the force of supernatural powers.
-It's kharma.
+It's karma.
+Having no control over their own deeds, Khmer feels in case of an accident generally innocent.
 Image by Asienreisender, 2013.

 A typical example of an overloaded motorbike.
-The driver keeps the barrel with his left hand.
-Image by Asienreisender 2013 in Stung Treng.
+The driver holds the barrel with his left hand.
+Image by Asienreisender 4/2013 in Stung Treng.

 Traffic police posts are frequent in and outside of cities.
 They check for overloads and charge motorbike drivers for not wearing helmets.
 But mostly they stop busses and trucks to get a bribe.
 The vehicles remain unchecked in return.
 Cambodian traffic police also doesn't persecute the use of cellphones while driving, although it is an offence against the Cambodian traffic laws.

 The worst road in Cambodia I have personally driven on is the national highway no. 4 (NH4) between Phnom Penh and Sihanoukville (Kampong Som).
 Speeding is incredible, many drivers take a great risk, mostly car drivers.
-Driving on a motorbike I have been forced seven or eight times to leave the road between the valley between Bokor National Park and the Cardamom Mountains and Veal Rinh alone (roughly 70km), due to cars on my roadside who relentlessly drove full speed and risked a frontal crash without releasing the accellerator.
+Driving on a motorbike I have been forced seven or eight times to leave the road between Nil Valley between Bokor National Park and the Cardamom Mountains and Veal Rinh alone (roughly 70km), due to cars on my roadside who relentlessly drove full speed and risked a frontal crash without releasing the accellerator.
 Passing cars from behind come so close that they almost touch.
 It's all getting worse on holidays.
-The Khmer Rich can afford that, the traffic police wouldn't dare to touch on them and in case of a killing they would be bailed out.
+The Khmer Rich can afford that, the traffic police wouldn't dare to touch them and in case of a killing the rich would get bailed out.
 Certainly the (ab-)use of hard drugs (metamphetamins, 'ice') plays a role as well.